 Each team is expected to have enough players present at the match every week, however we do recognize that situations may occur.
 Accordingly, options are provided.

-1. Pre – Play
+- Pre – Play

-2. Double – Play
+- Double – Play

-Most players know their schedules in advance (vacations, work trips, etc) and thus they can communicate in advance when they need to miss a week of league.
-This communication leads to captains working with other captains to play a match ‘a head of time’ which will ensure that all matches for any given week are finished on time (ie. No need for makeups).
+Most players know their schedules in advance (vacations, work trips, etc.) and thus they can communicate in advance when they need to miss a week of league.
+This communication leads to captains working with other captains to play a match ‘ahead of time’ which will ensure that all matches for any given week are finished on time (ie. No need for makeups).

 Penalty: None

 On a related note, if you see that you are scheduling a lot of play-aheads and make-ups this means that your team is short players and thus you need to recruit more players.
-The unlimited is really only intended for teams with attendance problems – it should not be a strategy to use on a regular basis.

 If the team is short a player for a match then they can play the ‘double – play’ rule.